 - Drink liquids as directed.
 You may need to drink more liquid to prevent dehydration.
 Dehydration can make a tension headache worse.
 Ask your healthcare provider how much liquid to drink and which liquids are best for you.
 Limit caffeine as directed.
 Caffeine may make a tension headache worse.

 - Do not drink alcohol.
 Alcohol can trigger a headache.
 It can also prevent medicines from stopping your headache.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can trigger a headache and also cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 Follow up with your healthcare provider as directed:

-Bring your headache log with you when you see your healthcare provider.
+Bring the headache record with you.
 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health